Anna Q. Nilsson

-Anna Quirentia Nilsson (March 30, 1888 – February 11, 1974) was a Swedish-American actress who achieved success in American silent movies.
+Anna Quirentia Nilsson (March 30, 1888 – February 11, 1974) was a Swedish actress who achieved success in American silent movies.

 Early life

-Nilsson was born in Ystad, Sweden in 1888.
+Nilsson was born in Ystad, Sweden, in 1888.
 Her middle name Quirentia is derived from her date of birth, March 30, Saint Quirinius' Day.
-When she was 8 years old her father, Per Nilsson, got a job at the local sugar factory in Hasslarp, a small community outside Helsingborg in Sweden where she spent most of her school years.
-She did very well in school, graduating with highest marks.
+When she was 8 years old her father, Per Nilsson, got a job at the local sugar factory in Hasslarp, a small community outside Helsingborg in Sweden, where she spent most of her school years.
+She did very well in school, graduating with the highest marks.
 Due to her good grades, she was hired as a sales clerk in Halmstad on the Swedish west coast, unusual for a young woman from a worker's family at the time, but she had set her mind on going to the United States.

 In 1905, she emigrated to the United States through Ellis Island.
 In the U.S., she started working as a nursemaid and learned English quickly.